Urinary Incontinence Treatment

 Treatments for stress incontinence can often substantially reduce, and possibly eliminate, urine leakage.
 Some people will still have urine leakage every now and then.
 Being prepared for this possibility may help you cope and manage the symptoms in your day to day life.
 Here are a few ideas to make urinary incontinence management easier to handle:

-* Talk with your partner.
-As difficult as this may be initially, be upfront with your partner about your urinary incontinence symptoms.
-A partner's understanding and willingness to accommodate your needs can make your symptoms much easier to handle, and help you feel supported through your daily life.
+- Talk with your caregiver.
+As difficult as this may be initially, be upfront with your loved one or caregiver about your urinary incontinence symptoms.
+A caregiver's understanding and willingness to accommodate your needs can make your symptoms much easier to handle, and help you feel supported through your daily life.